jeremyfelt/must-use-local/README.md

 When I configure a production database locally, I want to be able to run `wp user update 123 --user_pass=password` and immediately login to the site.

 * Unhook Jetpack SSO locally so that no attempt to use WordPress.com to sign-in is made.

+## Other tools

+### Proxy remote images

+This [gist](https://gist.github.com/mishterk/a8f19eeb514cf77ad333fb67b3c7aeb9) and this article include a `LocalValetDriver.php` file that when placed in the project root and configured properly will proxy remote images from a domain when they are not available locally.

+I would include this file in the repo, but I can't find an explicit license, so copy it from one of those sources. :)